Private vs Bank Construction Loans in South Florida: What Experienced Developers Need to Know

 In fast-moving markets like Miami-Dade, Broward, and Palm Beach counties, developers need financing that keeps up with construction timelines and acquisition opportunities.

-Private loans offer key advantages:
+Private construction loans offer key advantages:

 • Draw schedules customized to the project